 Regarding the tracking and analysis of conference participants, there have been several approaches, using RFID-tokens or Bluetooth-enabled devices.
 Hui et al. [4] describe an application using Bluetooth-based modules for collecting mobility patterns of conference participants.
-Furthermore, Eagle and Pentland [5] present an approach for collecting proximity and location information using Bluetooth-enabled mobile phones, and analyze the obtained networks.
+Furthermore, Eagle and Pentland [5] present an approach for collecting proximity and location information using Bluetooth-enabled mobile phones.

 One of the first experiments using RFID tags to track the position of persons on room basis was conducted by Meriac et al. (cf., [6]) in the Jewish Museum Berlin in 2007.
-Cattuto et al. [7] added proximity sensing in the Sociopatterns project4.
-Barrat et al. [8] did further experiments.
-Alani and colleagues, e.g., [3], also added contact information from social online networks.
-Our work uses the same technical basis (RFID-tokens with proximity sensing), on top of the Sociopatterns project, which allows us to verify their very interesting results independently.
-Furthermore, in this paper we significantly extend the analysis, since we are able to use further techniques in order to characterize different roles, communities and participant relations.
+Cattuto et al. [7] added proximity sensing in the Sociopatterns project5.
+Isella et al. [8] conducted further experiments on a variety of contact networks obtained via RFID technology.
+Alani and colleagues, e.g., [3], also added contact information from social online networks in the live social semantics experiments.
+In [9], the authors analyze social dynamics of conferences focussing on the social activity of conference participants in those experiments.
+They analyze, for example, their activity in social web platforms like Facebook, Twitter and other social media together with status and their research seniority.
+These experiments have also extended their focus from conferences to schools [10] and hospitals [11].

+Our work uses the same technical basis (RFID tokens with proximity sensing) as the Sociopatterns project, which allows us to verify their very interesting results independently.
+Furthermore, in this paper we significantly extend the analysis: We are able to use further techniques in order to characterize different roles, communities and participant relations.
+Concerning this, we especially focus on the community and role dynamics which are enabled by given gold-standard community structures according to a set of special interest groups.
 The conference navigator by Brusilovsky [1] allows researchers attending a conference to organize the conference schedule and provides a lot of interaction capabilities.
 However, it is not connected to the real live activity of the user during the conference.
-In the application, we measured face-to-face conctacts, increased the precision of the localization component compared to previous RFID-based approaches, and linked together tag information and the schedule of a workshop week.
+In our application, we measured face-to-face conctacts, increased the precision of the localization component compared to previous RFID-based approaches, and linked together tag information and the schedule of a workshop week.
 Furthermore, we implemented a light-weight integration with BibSonomy and other social systems used by participants.
 This is the basis for new insights into the behavior of all participants.

 Thus, in comparison to the approaches mentioned above, we are able to perform a much more comprehensive evaluation of the patterns acquired in a conference setting, since our data provides a stable ground truth for communities (the special interest groups).
-This provides a grounding not only considering the verification of the structural properties of the mobility patterns, but also given by the roles, and communities.
+These provide a grounding not only for the verification of the structural properties of the contact patterns, but also for the roles and communities.

-Considering different "roles" of nodes and finding so called "key actors" has attracted a lot of attention.
-Ranging from different measures of centrality (cf., [9]) to the exploration of topological graph properties [10] or structural neighborhood similarities [11].
-We focus on a metric of how much a node connects different communities, cf., [12], since it allows to consider initially given community structures.
+Identifying different "roles" of nodes and finding so called "key actors" has attracted a lot of attention, ranging from different measures of centrality (cf., [12]) to the exploration of topological graph properties [13] or structural neighborhood similarities [14].
+We focus on a metric that measures, how much a node connects different communities, cf., [15].
+It can be based on initially given community structures or on a probabilistic model.